EzequielTartaglia/CIT326/W2/W02 Scenario - Exploring the Data Dictionary.md

     **HINT**: Take a look at the system catalog views regarding databases and files.
 Try querying them or reading the documentation to determine which to use.
 You will have to do some conversion, because the “size” column lists a different type of measurement in the documentation.
 Read it carefully as well as this page for database storage measurements.

     **SHOW 3**:

     Queries and results which list the file name, file location, and file size (as listed in the database_files catalog view without conversion) of any file greater than or equal to size 1024.
-Queries and results which list the full size of each database in MB.
-You will have to add the size for each database file using the SUM function and then include the calculations from the hint above.
-(Video review on using math in your SQL.)
-Show the screen in your Windows explorer where you navigate to the folder which holds the files (listed in your query from part i).
-Identify them and compare them to your results from steps i and ii.
-Your calculations from step ii should match what you see in Windows!

     ```sql
     -- Identify which files inside the columns have have more than 1024 pixls of size throughout all tables in your database